mateuszniechwiej/Ms-1-LP/README.md

    ### Colour Scheme
    * Colours used in the project were picked with the main focus on 2 colours:
      * purple (which is the main colour for the brand) as "Lavender field"("Lawendowe Pole") is the name of the company and they use colours associated with their name.
-     * turquoise as the company use this colour together with purple in the social media adverts it looks well with companies associated with sweets, desserts and ice creams.
+     * turquoise as the company use this colour together with purple in the social media adverts and it looks well for companies associated with sweets, desserts and ice creams.
 *  *Adobe Color* was used to create the colour palette
   :point_down:

    ![Color Pallete](assets/images/Lawendowe%20Pole-%20Color%20Scheme.jpeg)

 ### Typography
    :black_nib:
    * The primary font used in this project is **Open Sans** with *sans-serif* as a fallback font.
 This font is elegant and also modern.
 It offers an excellent reading experience.
    *  The secondary font used for this website is __Libre Baskerville__ with _sans-serif_ as a fallback font.
 It's a web font optimized for body text and often used with **Open Sans**.